theRealAph/ScopeLocals/README.md

 supports some of the characteristics of extent locals.
 However, carrying the additional baggage of `ThreadLocal` results in an implementation that is unduly burdensome, or an API that returns `UnsupportedOperationException` for much core functionality, or both.
+And we'd still have the problem of memory management.

-It is better, therefore, not to do that but to give extent locals a separate identity from thread locals.
+It is better, therefore, not to do modify `ThreadLocal` but to give extent locals a separate identity from thread locals.

-* New Stuff
+## New Stuff

 The run() method is the bottom-most frame of the extent in which the extent local variable is defined.